allieoop/metalcat/README.md

 $ heroku local
 ```

-Check the output folder in the project directory for your metalcat image :metal:
+View your metalcat image on http://localhost:5000 :metal:

 ## Deploying to Heroku